NEAS conducting groundbreaking trial on cardiac arrest patients

 There is a process for those patients who do not wish to participate.
 Further details below:

-2016/17 meeting dates and papers can be found here
+2017 meeting papers can be found here

 Have you received exceptional care from our staff, did they go beyond the call of duty to help?